jbirch/fuckin-about-with-scala/README.md

 I should be able to
 -------------------

- * Run the project with scala 2.10.3 or 2.11-rcwhateverthefuckweareupto
+ * Run the project with scala 2.11+
- * Run the project using sbt 0.12.4+ (This the latest?)
+ * Run the project using sbt 0.13+
  * Have an app, not just some code
  * Run the app with `sbt run` or `run` on the sbt command line
  * Run the app using spray/sbt-revolver (`sbt re-start`?)